-Timely-use-of-funds requirements, implemented under AB 1012, also apply to delivery of STBGP, ATP, SB1, HIP, and CMAQ projects.
+Timely-use-of-funds requirements, implemented under AB 1012, also apply to delivery of STBG, ATP, SB1, HIP, and CMAQ projects.
 As a result, EDCTC monitors all programmed projects, maintains a database of project status, and works with project sponsors to ensure that all timelines are met.
 If necessary, EDCTC will work with project sponsors to reprogram funds to ensure that no funding is lost to the region.

-- 3. Develop and maintain STIP, STBGP, ATP, SB1 HIP and CMAQ project status database (EDCTC)......ongoing - 4.
-Coordinate with SACOG on federal funding program opportunities and requirements (EDCTC)

-as needed - 5.
-Attend other coordination meetings with Caltrans to discuss changes in the scope, budget, and/or schedule of STIP, STBGP, ATP, SB1, HIP, and CMAQ projects (EDCTC) as needed - 6.
-Work with Caltrans to resolve issues consistent with the terms of the Memorandum of Understanding (EDCTC)......as needed - 7.
-Process allocation requests from local project sponsors for STIP and ATP funds (EDCTC) as needed
+- Monitor STIP, STBG, ATP, SB1, HIP, and CMAQ project implementation including project - Attend Project Development Team and coordination meetings with implementing jurisdictions to discuss the status of projects and to resolve project delivery issues consistent with timely use of - Develop and maintain STIP, STBG, ATP, SB1 HIP and CMAQ project status database (EDCTC) .....ongoing - Coordinate with SACOG on federal funding program opportunities and requirements (EDCTC) as needed......as - Attend other coordination meetings with Caltrans to discuss changes in the scope, budget, and/or schedule of STIP, STBG, ATP, SB1, HIP, and CMAQ projects (EDCTC).....as needed - Work with Caltrans to resolve issues consistent with the terms of the Memorandum of Understanding (EDCTC) as needed - 7.
+Process allocation requests from local project sponsors for STIP and ATP funds (EDCTC) ..... as needed